tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Issue

 - Name: bdqffdq:Issue
-- Definition: A data quality need that expresses how quality problems may be identified in data.
+- Definition: A DataQualityNeed that expresses how quality problems may be identified in data.
 - SubClass Of: DataQualityNeed; IssueConcept

 ********************